AlexeyIsMyName/AlexeyIsMyName/README.md

 <h1 align="center">Hi there 👋, I'm Aleksey Suslov</h1>
 <h3 align="center">Beginner iOS Developer</h3>

 I'm Aleksey from Saint-Petersburg, Russia.
 I study iOS Development at the moment.
 I really enjoy learning Swift programming language, native frameworks made by Apple and dependencies like Realm, Firebase or Alamofire and so on.
-Currently I prepare myself to be ready for jobs interviews.
+Currently I study iOS dev at Alfa-Campus by AlfaBank.

 * 🌱 I’m currently learning AutoLayout and Multithreading.